-A summary of 2022 Colorado oil and gas statistics by field office is provided in Table 29 and Table 30, respectively.
-The RGFO, WRFO, and CRVFO combined account for over 96% of the federal oil production in Colorado (Table 29).
-While the RGFO is the major BLM Colorado oil producer with nearly 80% of the BLM's statewide total, the federal portion is only about 5% of the total amount within the field office.
+A summary of 2023 Colorado oil and gas statistics by field office is provided in Table 29 and

+Table 30, respectively.
+The RGFO and WRFO combined account for nearly 90% of federal oil production in Colorado (Table 29).
+While the RGFO is the major BLM Colorado oil producer with about 75% of the BLM's